bytedance/g3/README.md

 ## Target Platform

 Only Linux is fully supported yet.
-The code will compile on FreeBSD / NetBSD / macOS, but we haven't tested it there.
+The code will compile on FreeBSD, NetBSD and macOS, but we haven't tested it there.

-Feel free to open PRs to add support to other platforms.
+Feel free to open PRs to add support for other platforms.

 ## Dev-env Setup Guide